dmytro-sereda/dmytro-sereda/README.md

 <h1 align="center">Hi 👋, I'm Dmytro Sereda</h1>
-<h3 align="center">A full-stack developer from Ukraine residing in Canada.</h3>
+<h3 align="center">A full-stack developer from Ukraine.</h3>

-<p>Let me introduce myself properly.
-I am a <b>Full-stack</b> developer who started as a HTML/CSS developer and decided to discover more of the web-world.
-Since then I have been constantly learning new technologies, completed more than <b>150h</b> of coding courses, worked as a freelancer for <b>2 years</b> and now am working for one of the <b>biggest non-profits</b> in Canada.
+<p>I am a <b>Full-stack</b> developer who started as a HTML/CSS developer and decided to discover more of the web-world.
+Since then I have been constantly learning new technologies, completed more than <b>150h</b> of coding courses, worked as a freelancer for <b>2 years</b> and now have been part of some of very successful teams for over than 2 years.
 </p>

 <p>Below are listed all of the technologies that I have learned and used throughout the years.
 I am currently exploring more of the Backend world in order to transition towards being a strong full-stack developer.
 I am trying to build applications in Node.js that leverage MongoDB as a database.